Do We Need Other Types of Business Licenses in Indonesia?

 Acquiring your NIB is straightforward, thanks to the OSS system.
 You’ll need to prepare personal identification documents, company registration details, and information about your planned business activities.
 The entire process can often be completed online within minutes for small and medium-sized enterprises.

-NIB Requirements for PT PMA in Indonesia
+NIB License Requirements for PT PMA in Indonesia

 A NIB (Nomor Induk Berusaha) is a mandatory requirement for all PT PMAs (foreign ownership companies) to conduct business in Indonesia.
 It serves as the primary identification number for your company and is a prerequisite for obtaining other essential licenses and permits.
 Here’s what you need to know: